JovaniPink/ufos/README.md

 ## Overview of Project

 UFOs is all about using D3.js and the [data](https://github.com/JovaniPink/ufos/blob/master/static/js/data.js) provided to all users dynamically search the data through a website [UFOs](https://jovanipink.github.io/ufos/).
+Users are able to get a more in-depth analysis of UFO sightings by allowing them to filter for multiple criteria at the same time and view the number of data points.

 ## Summary